 Guinness-flavored Onion Brown Gravy over Pork Chops that will make anyone fall in love with anything Guinness.
-Just in time for St. Patrick’s Day!
+Perfect for St. Patrick’s Day!

 Just like any other good food bloggers, I’ve been trying out recipes for St. Patrick’s Day.

 Because that’s what good food bloggers do.
 They try out recipes for you before a major event or holiday happens.
 Then they’ll present to you only the best and finest.